-Upon being made aware of allegations or complaints of bullying, the employer will ensure that such allegations or complaints are investigated where deemed necessary-promptly.
-The employer treats all allegations or complaints seriously and requires all employees to be candid and truthful during the investigation process.
-The EEO Officer or the alternate EEO Officer will identify the appropriate individual(s) to conduct the investigation.
+Upon being made aware of allegations or complaints of bullying, the employer will ensure that such allegations or complaints are investigated where deemed necessary.

 The employer will make efforts to ensure that all investigations are kept as confidential as reasonably possible.
-Employees will be required to refrain from discussing the subject content with other employees or persons who may have information pertinent to the investigation throughout the course of the investigation.
-Employees shall be required, upon request, to provide information to regulatory agencies.
 The employer will release information obtained only to those individuals with business need-to-know or involved in the investigation and the administration of the complaint, or as required by law.

 The individual who made the initial complaint, as well as the individual against whom the complaint was made, will be made aware of the final determination by the employer.
-The employer will communicate to the individual who made the initial complaint, as well as the individual against whom the complaint was made, that the investigation is completed and appropriate action, if any, has been taken.